 4.1 Synthesis of albacore diet diversity and historical trait relationships

-We reconstructed historical resource use for albacore tuna (Thunnus alalunga) globally, highlighting biodiverse diets in this predator (n = 308 prey identified to species, plus an additional 279 prey taxa identified to genus or higher).
-We quantitatively synthesised this large prey diversity into 7 functional trait guilds using four sets of traits influencing predator-prey encounter rates: prey habitat association, seasonal and diel vertical migration behaviour.
-Importantly, this study identifies both taxonomic and trait-based variability in diets of albacore tuna globally, and identifies trait-based dietary signatures in albacore beyond taxonomic variability.
+We reconstructed historical resource use for albacore tuna (Thunnus alalunga) globally, highlighting biodiverse diets in this predator (n = 308 prey identified to species, plus an additional 238 prey taxa identified to genus or higher).
+We quantitatively synthesised this large prey diversity into 7 functional trait guilds using four sets of traits influencing predator-prey encounter rates: prey vertical and horizontal habitat association, seasonal and diel vertical migration behaviour.
+Trait guilds included: diel migrating mesopelagics, non-diel migrating mesopelagics, oceanic epipelagics, coastal and shelf epipelagics, coastal and shelf demersal taxa, seasonal continental shelf, and resident continental shelf taxa.
+Importantly, this study identifies both taxonomic and trait-based variability in diets of albacore tuna globally and identifies trait-based dietary signatures in albacore beyond taxonomic variability.

-Our results indicate that both trait information and constructed functional trait guilds serve as useful and rapid classification tools for tracking large-scale shifts in albacore diets in time and space.
-Importantly, trait-based frameworks enable functional simplification of diverse prey and functionally redundant food web linkages (Link, 2007), especially involving highly migratory pelagic predators.
-A traits approach may be of particular use for retaining data on diets containing less common species in analysis such as species distribution models and network-based food web models, as these typically risk being excluded from analyses seeking to investigate predator-prey interactions due to insufficient data or insufficient weighting of these species in models.
-Rare prey species likely contribute to diet characterization in sharing forms of traits likely to be consumed with more common prey species.
-Thus, trait values or trait guilds are more tractable analytical currencies for ecologists in the context of changing species distributions and trophic interactions (Green et al., 2022).
-In applying traits to analysing ecological interactions, it will be important to quantify the extent to which traits recur across unrelated taxa (i.e. phylogenetically conserved or not) (Ives & Helmus, 2011).
-Trait and phylogenetic information are likely not redundant and ideally should both be accounted for in modelling frameworks (Ovaskainen et al., 2017), as both provide different and useful information in characterising trophic interactions between albacore and their prey.
+Our results indicate that both trait information and constructed functional trait guilds serve as useful classification tools for tracking large-scale shifts in albacore diets in time and space.
+Importantly, trait-based frameworks enable functional simplification of diverse prey and functionally redundant food web linkages (Link, 2007), especially for highly migratory pelagic predators.
+Here, we display the results of two models: 1) built using individual trait information which provides results on significance testing of individual trait information when assessing individual trait importance is needed, and 2) built on trait guilds where the user has assessed that a functional grouping of traits is needed.
+While the results of both models, run simultaneously, supported each other, the individual trait information provided higher resolution information on specifically which levels of trait variables most explained variance in diet composition and for each ocean basin assessed in this meta-analysis.
+It is encouraging that the model built on trait guilds produced similar results, the foundation of which were individual traits, because this lends support to projects that have needed to simplify diversity in diet analyses through quantitatively or qualitatively clustering prey species into guilds.

-Traits have proven useful in describing albacore foraging dynamics in prior studies.
-In the South Pacific, previous studies describe albacore diets as largely consisting of mesopelagic and epipelagic prey, and to a lesser extent include surface migrating bathypelagic and coastal reef-associated taxa (Allain, 2005; Allain et al., 2012; Young et al., 2010).
+Traits have proven useful in describing albacore foraging dynamics in prior studies of tuna diets (Young et al., 2010).
+In the South Pacific, previous studies describe albacore diets as largely consisting of mesopelagic and epipelagic prey, and to a lesser extent include surface migrating bathypelagic and coastal reef-associated taxa (Allain, 2005; Allain et al., 2012; Olson et al., 2016; Young et al., 2010).
 Albacore diets in the Indian Ocean have previously been characterised by a reliance on mixed epipelagic to mesopelagic resident prey stocks (Romanov et al., 2020).
 Our reanalysis of these data within the global synthesis corroborated and extended these previous descriptive observations.